davidlj95/ngx/projects/ngx-meta/docs/content/get-started.md

 If you already know about all that, maybe you want to explore the **library's [built-in modules](./built-in-modules/index.md) that allow setting common metadata**.

 Otherwise, take a look at "Guides" section to learn about other features of the library.
-If looking for examples, you can always check out [our example apps](example-apps.md) for some real examples on how to use the library.
+If looking for examples, you can always check out [our sample apps](sample-apps.md) for some real examples on how to use the library.

 [^1]: The library doesn't include any schematics for now